-It has 11 running lines and it’s the biggest cities with bus rapid transit (BRT)
+It has 11 running lines, and it’s the biggest city with bus rapid transit (BRT)

 Path: Tehranpars intersection to Azadi terminal.
-First bus will be in the station at 5 A.M and the last bus will leave at 9:55 P.m
+The first bus will be at the station at 5 A.M., and the last bus will leave at 9:55 P.M.

 Path: Khavaran terminal to Azadi terminal.
-First bus will be in the station at 4:30 A.M
+The first bus will be at the station at 4:30 A.M.

-And the last bus will leave at 9 P.M
+And the last bus will leave at 9 P.M.pm.

 Khavaran terminal to Elm-o-Sana’at terminal